theroyallab/tabbyAPI/README.md

 > [!IMPORTANT]
 >
 > In addition to the README, please read the [Wiki](https://github.com/theroyallab/tabbyAPI/wiki/1.-Getting-Started) page for information about getting started!

 > [!NOTE]
 >
 > Need help?
 Join the [Discord Server](https://discord.gg/sYQxnuD7Fj) and get the `Tabby` role.
 Please be nice when asking questions.

 > [!NOTE]
 >
+> Tool calling support has been revamped and now no longer relies on modified Jinja templates.
+[See the docs for more.](docs/10.-Tool-Calling.md)

+> [!NOTE]
+>